 U.S.A (1900–1974)

 When you think about the original Modernists, Wright was the most prolific in terms of iconic homes.
 Wright understudy Neutra (300±), Wright understudy Lautner (200±) and Wright understudy Schindler (100±) also produced impressive bodies of work.
-Mies, Johnson, Gropius, Corbusier, Saarinen, Kahn, Koenig and Eames produced (100±) combined, with Koening contributing almost half of the 100 and a substantial number of the remaining in located in continental Europe.
+Mies, Johnson, Gropius, Corbusier, Saarinen, Kahn, Koenig and Eames produced (100±) combined, with Koening contributing almost half of the 100 and a substantial number of the remaining located in continental Europe.
 American Modernism is primarily driven by Wright and Wright inspired architects, with 650± in the body of work.

 While I do not consider Eichler an original Modernist (he was a developer), he is maybe the single most important influence within the context of American Mid-Century Modern architecture (MCMa).
 A mid-life career change (after living in a Wright House) saw Eichler leave wholesaling and move into residential design and construction.
 He did not build his first home until he was 49.